Concave Utility Reinforcement Learning with Zero-Constraint Violations: Related Works

 \section{Related Works}

-\textbf{Unconstrained RL:} Much work has been done to understand finite time performance of algorithms for the tabular setup. \citet{jaksch2010near} provided epoch based UCRL2 algorithm which achieves a regret bound of $\Tilde{O}(DS\sqrt{A/T})$ for infinite horizon setup using optimism and proved a lower bound of $O(\sqrt{DSA/T}$ for MDPs with diameter $D$. \citet{fruit2018efficient} provided an improved epoch based SCAL algorithm with regret $O(D\sqrt{SA/T})$.
-The analysis of both UCRL2 and SCAL algorithm have an additional regret which increases linearly in the number of epochs coming from the fact that triggering a new policy takes few steps to converge to the stationary distribution.
-However, the algorithm bound the number of epochs in logarithmic order of time horizon $T$.

-\textbf{Constrained RL:} The work by \citet{altman1999constrained} summarized the requirements for the study of constrained reinforcement learning, along with the formulation for constrained MDPs and algorithms for obtaining policies with known transition models.
-Similar to the unconstrained setup, recently there is progress towards understanding the convergence properties of the algorithms along with finite time performance. \citep{zheng2020constrained} considered an episodic CMDP and use an optimism based algorithm to bound the constraint violation as $\Tilde{O}(1/T^{0.25})$ with high probability. \citep{kalagarla2020sample} also considered the episodic setup to obtain PAC-style bound for an optimism based algorithm. \citep{ding2021provably} considered the setup of $H$-episode length episodic CMDPs with $d$-dimensional linear function approximation to bound the constraint violations as $\Tilde{O}(d\sqrt{H^5/T})$ by mixing the optimal policy with an exploration policy. \citep{efroni2020exploration} proposes a linear-programming and primal-dual policy optimization algorithm to bound the regret as $O(S\sqrt{H^3/T})$. \citep{qiu2020cmdp} proposed an algorithm which obtains a regret bound of $\Tilde{O}(S\sqrt{AH^2/T})$ for the problem of adversarial stochastic shortest path. \citet{wei2021provably} considered the problem of ensuring zero constraint violations using a model-free algorithm for tabular MDPs with linear rewards and constraints.
-However, they achieve that result at the expense of an increased regret bound of $O(T^{-1/5})$.
-Compared to these works, we focus on setting with infinite horizon long-term average constraints.
+\textbf{Constrained RL:} \citet{altman1999constrained} builds the formulation for constrained MDPs to study constrained reinforcement learning and provides algorithms for obtaining policies with known transition models. \citet{zheng2020constrained} considered an episodic CMDP ({Constrained Markov Decision Processes}) and use an optimism based algorithm to bound the constraint violation as $\Tilde{O}(1/T^{0.25})$ with high probability. \citet{kalagarla2020sample} also considered the episodic setup to obtain PAC-style bound for an optimism based algorithm. \citet{ding2021provably} considered the setup of $H$-episode length episodic CMDPs with $d$-dimensional linear function approximation to bound the constraint violations as $\Tilde{O}(d\sqrt{H^5/T})$ by mixing the optimal policy with an exploration policy. \citet{efroni2020exploration} proposes a linear-programming and primal-dual policy optimization algorithm to bound the regret as $O(S\sqrt{H^3/T})$. \citet{wei2021provably, liu2021learning} considered the problem of ensuring zero constraint violations using a model-free algorithm for tabular MDPs with linear rewards and constraints.
+However, for infinite horizon setups, the analysis from finite horizon algorithms does not directly hold.
+This is because finite horizon setups can update the policy after every episode.
+But this policy switch modifies the induced Markov chains which takes time to converge to a stationary distribution.